 Full details on how to make this homemade lasagna recipe are in recipe card below, but here are the basics:

 If you have a food processor, I highly recommend using it here to break down those veggies.
-Otherwise, get going with your knife skills and chop finely.
+Otherwise, get going with your knife skills and chop the vegetables finely.

-- So, heat some olive oil in a large pot and add the carrot, celery and onion (these veggies provide a lovely aromatic base to the sauce).
+- Heat some olive oil in a large pot and add the carrot, celery and onion (these veggies provide a lovely aromatic base to the sauce).
 Cook for a little until softened.

-- Add ground meat, ground pork, sausage and seasonings and cook, breaking up into small crumbles with a wooden spoon or potato masher.
+- Add ground meat, ground pork, sausage and seasonings and cook.

 - Add tomato paste.